The Canon TS-E 24mm f/3.5L II Tilt-Shift Lens is, optically and physically, the highest quality 24mm Canon-mount lens I've reviewed to date.

 CA (Chromatic Aberration) is extremely well controlled - less CA than the EF 24 L II and much less than the original TS-E 24mm L. Utilizing SWC (Subwavelength Structure Coating), the TS-E 24 L II controls flare very well - performing much better than the EF 24 L II and better than the original TS-E 24mm L (review the comparison samples below).
 Distortion is negligible - slightly less than even the EF 24 L II and noticeably less than the original TS-E 24mm L. Contrast and colors are excellent.
 Bokeh (foreground and background blur quality) is good.

 Let's review a comparison between five Canon L Series Lenses.
-Use the mouseover links below to compare the full frame, right side border of the images from the compared lenses (if the links are not working, the images have probably not finished loading).
+Click on the image below to compare the full frame, right side border of the images from the compared lenses (loads in a new window).
 I was never impressed by the original TS-E 24mm L Lens (first lens results below), but the other three compared-to L lenses are very good.
 Remember - I'm not showing center-of-the-frame image quality here - all of these lenses perform excellently in the center.
 The border image quality is the differentiator.

 |Canon TS-E 45mm f/2.8 Tilt-Shift Lens||15.7"||(400)||.16x|